garagehive/garagehive.github.io/docs/garagehive-create-a-customer-card.md

    ![](media/garagehive-create-a-customer-card10.png)

-In the customer's Jobsheet, the signed GDPR Consent form status will be displayed.
+In the customer's Jobsheet, the signed GDPR Consent form status will be displayed as **Yes**.

    ![](media/garagehive-create-a-customer-card11.png)